alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 * And self-imitation learning ([Oh et al, ICML 2018](http://proceedings.mlr.press/v80/oh18b/oh18b.pdf)).
 * And policy distillation in some way ([Rusu et al, ICLR 2016](https://arxiv.org/pdf/1511.06295.pdf)).
 * Which is trained with population-based training ([Jaderberg et al, 2018](https://arxiv.org/abs/1807.01281)).
-* and a reference to Game-Theoretic Approaches to Multiagent RL ([Lanctot et al, NIPS 2017](https://arxiv.org/pdf/1711.00832.pdf)).
+* And a reference to Game-Theoretic Approaches to Multiagent RL ([Lanctot et al, NeurIPS 2017](https://arxiv.org/pdf/1711.00832.pdf)).
 I'm not sure where this is used.
 Possibly for adding new agents to the AlphaStar league that are tuned to learn the best response to existing agents?

 Many of these techniques were developed just in the last year.
-Based on the number of self-DeepMind citations, and how often those papers cite results on the StarCraft II Learning Environment, it's possible much of this was developed specifically for the StarCraft project.
+Based on the number of self-DeepMind citations, and how often those papers report results on the StarCraft II Learning Environment, it's possible much of this was developed specifically for the StarCraft project.

-When developing ML research for a paper, there are heavy incentives for changing as little as possible, and concentrating all risk on your proposed improvement.
+When developing ML research for a paper, there are heavy incentives to change as little as possible, and concentrate all risk on your proposed improvement.
 There are many good reasons for this.
 It's good science to change just one variable at a time.
-By sticking closer to existing work, it's easier to find previously run baselines, and it's easier for other to validate your work.
+By sticking closer to existing work, it's easier to find previously run baselines.
+It's also easier for other to validate your work.
 However, this means that there are good reasons *not* to incorporate prior state-of-the-art techniques into your research project.
 The risk added makes the cost-benefit analysis unfavorable.

-This is a shame, because with how prolific the machine learning field is, there isn't a lot of cross-paper pollination.
+This is a shame, because ML is a very prolific field, and yet there isn't a lot of cross-paper pollination.
 I've always liked the Rainbow DQN paper ([Hessel et al, AAAI 2018](https://arxiv.org/abs/1710.02298)), just because it asked what would happen if you tossed everything together.
 AlphaStar feels like something similar: several promising ideas that combine